Candice Olson: Books

 In 2006, Olson wrote her first book; Candice Olson on Design: Inspiration and Ideas for Your Home in which she shares design secrets, smart tips, and practical advice to help readers plan and execute successful room makeovers.

 Her second book, Candice Olson: Kitchen & Bathrooms was published on March 22, 2011.

 Personal life

-Olson is married to a builder Jurij Sennecke.
-They have two children, Pyper and Beckett.
+Olson married custom house builder Jurij Sennecke in 2002.
+They have two children, Pyper and Beckett, the latter of whom was drafted third overall in the 2024 NHL entry draft by the Anaheim Ducks.
 Both of her pregnancies were discussed on various episodes of Divine Design during the second and fourth seasons.